Dhruva2/MinimallyDisruptiveCurves.docs/index.md

 ~~~
 <!-- **Next Questions**: -->
 - Are some model interactions unnecessary?
 Which ones?
+- Is there a hidden approximation you could make in the model that wouldn't greatly change behaviour?
+- Which model parameters can never be determined by model-fitting to data?
+Can we instead find some identifiable function of these parameters?
-- What spaces of parameters are (approximately/exactly) consistent with the data?
+- (*Dually*) What spaces of parameters are (approximately/exactly) consistent with the data?
-- Could changes in parameter $x$ could be compensated for by changes in parameters $y$ and $z$?
+- (*Equivalently*) Could changes in parameter $x$ could be compensated for by changes in parameters $y$ and $z$?
 Or by $u$, $v$, and $w$?
 If so, what form of compensation?
-- Is there a hidden approximation you could make in the model that wouldn't greatly change behaviour?
+\\

+@@infobox
+**By the way**
+ - Successfully fitting your model to data does **not** imply that model parameters can be uniquely determined from data.
+It might not even bound their allowable values.
+@@

 \\
 <!-- ~~~
 <p style="color:black;font-size:18px;">MinimallyDisruptiveCurves.jl can help!</p>